iTeam-S/WebSearch/README.md

 from websearch import WebSearch web = WebSearch('Gaetan Jonathan BAKARY')
 ```
-you can pass a `list` for mutliple keyword.
+You can pass a `list` for mutliple keyword.

 ```python
 web = WebSearch(['Gaetan Jonathan BAKARY', 'iTeam-S'])